gchi66/pailin-abroad/lesson_docs/en/level_1.md

 You may have learned time phrases such as these:

-	It’s quarter past 6.
+	- It’s quarter past 6.
 (6:15)

-	It’s half past 11.
+	- It’s half past 11.
 (11:30)

-	It’s quarter til 3.
+	- It’s quarter til 3.
 (2:45)

 While time phrases like these are more widely used in the UK and other English-speaking countries, they’re not used often in the US.

+**How to say these times**

 It’s more common to simply refer to the times as: